danielgindi/android-httprequest/README.md

 * Many helper functions to do stuff with the request and response.
 * Taking params with many types
 * Encoding Bitmap params
+* Adding files as parts without loading them to memory
+* Tracking progress of both request and response
+* Option to execute on a specific executor to prevent blocking the single Async thread
 * The `HttpResponse` class to wrap the response
 * `HttpResponse` will take care of caching the response to disk first if you work with `getResponseAsync` (or call `prebuffer()`)
 * The connection is abortable at any stage of request of response